Close

 Enroll in a course.

-With MilLife Learning, you can take a variety of courses at your own pace.
-They are available anytime, from anywhere.
+With MilLife Learning, you can take a variety of courses at your own pace, anytime and from anywhere.

 Advancing as an enlisted member

 As a recruit, you will attend basic training to prepare physically and mentally to become a member of your service branch.
-Basic training typically spans seven to 12 weeks, depending on your service.
-After graduation from basic training, you will attend advanced training and, in some cases, additional training to learn your job.
+Basic training typically lasts seven to 12 weeks, depending on your service.
+After graduation, you will attend advanced training and, in some cases, additional training to learn your job.

 Becoming a noncommissioned officer

-A service member reaches the rank of noncommissioned officer at the rank of E-4 or E-5, depending on their branch of service and military title.
-Noncommissioned officers are high-ranking enlisted members who have leadership authority.
+Service members become noncommissioned officers at E-4 or E-5, depending on their branch.
+Noncommissioned officers are high-ranking enlisted members with leadership authority.

 Warrant officers

-It is possible to become a warrant officer — a technical and tactical leader — without holding a four-year college degree.
-Warrant officer pay grades are designated W-1 through W-5 (W-2 through W-4 in the Navy).
-The Air Force is the only service that does not have the rank of warrant officer.
+It is possible to become a warrant officer — a technical and tactical leader — without a four-year college degree.
+Warrant officer pay grades range from W-1 through W-5 (W-2 through W-4 in the Navy).
+The Air Force and the Coast Guard do not have warrant officers.

 An enlisted member may apply to become a commissioned officer.
-If you are well-qualified and hold a bachelor’s degree, your commanding officer may nominate you to attend officer candidate or officer training school.
-Some service branches offer programs in which an enlistee earns a college degree and attends officer school while serving in the military.
+Well-qualified candidates with a bachelor’s degree may be nominated by their commanding officer to attend officer candidate or training school.
+Some branches offer programs that allow enlistees to earn a degree and attend officer school while serving.

-The Army and Marine Corps call it Officer Candidate School.
-In the Navy and Air Force, it’s Officer Training School.
-No matter its name, this intensive training program will prepare you mentally and physically for the demands of being a commissioned military officer.
+The Army, Marine Corps and Coast Guard call it Officer Candidate School, while the Navy and Air Force call it Officer Training School.
+Regardless of the name, these programs prepare candidates for the mental and physical demands of being a commissioned military officer.

 Requirements for officer school